openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 The binding can automatically discover the PowerView hub.
 The discovery process can be started by pressing the refresh button in the PaperUI Inbox.
-However you can also manually create a (bridge) thing for the hub, and enter the required Configuration Parameters (see Thing Configuration below).
+However you can also manually create a (bridge) thing for the hub, and enter the required configuration parameters (see Thing Configuration below).
-If the Configuration Parameters are all valid, the binding will then automatically attempt to connect to the hub.
+If the configuration parameters are all valid, the binding will then automatically attempt to connect to the hub.
 If the connection succeeds, the hub will indicate its status as Online, otherwise it will show an error status.

-Once the hub thing has been created and successfully connected, the binding will automatically interrogate the hub to discover all shades and scenes that are in it.
+Once the hub thing has been created and successfully connected, the binding will automatically discover all shades and scenes that are in it.

 - For each shade discovered: the binding will create a new dedicated thing with its own channels.
 - For each scene discovered: the binding will create a new channel dynamically within the hub thing.